tokio-rs/website/content/tokio/tutorial/spawning.md

 so the only way it can be sure that the task doesn't live too long is to make sure it may live forever.

-The link in the info-box above uses the terminology "bounded by `'static`" rather than "its type outlives `'static`" or "the value is `'static`" for `T:
-'static`.
-These all mean the same thing, and are different from "annotated with `'static`" as in `&'static T`.
+The article that the info-box earlier links to uses the terminology "bounded by `'static`" rather than "its type outlives `'static`" or "the value is `'static`" to refer to `T: 'static`.
+These all mean the same thing, but are different from "annotated with `'static`" as in `&'static T`.

 ## `Send` bound